heikalb/thesis-scripts/README.md

 7. d5_statistics/risk_ratio_analysis.py
 8. d5_statistics/trigram/stem_trigram_assoc.py

+Additional instructions:

-For running the Java file in step 5, you may need to add the JAR file for Zemberek-NLP to the build path first.
+* For running the Java file in step 5, you may need to add the JAR file for Zemberek-NLP to the build path first.
 The above programs can be run from an integrated development environment (IDE) or the command line.
-However, for the program in step 2, you have to run it in a command line to specify your username and password of your TNC account (which you need to obtain beforehand).
+* However, for the program in step 2, you have to run it in a command line to specify your username and password of your TNC account (which you need to obtain beforehand).
 The minimum you need to enter is `python3 get_query_results.py -u exusername -p expassword`, for example.
 You may tinker with d1_get_data/get_query_results.py so that you can run it in an IDE with your user information.
+* In step 2, when the program downloads data files, the data files will be saved to the default download folder of the browser.
+You need to move those files to the directory d2_data/query_results_freq_dict so that it could be used by programs in the next steps.
+* In step 2, the program is currently designed to work only with Safari (the browser).

 ## Project status
-This project is no longer in active development.
+This project is complete and is no longer in active development.

 ## Author
 Heikal Badrulhisham <heikal93@gmail.com>